dankelley/nota/README.rst

 **Version history**

-* 0.5.x - first releases to https://pypi.python.org/pypi/nota
+* 0.5.x: first releases to https://pypi.python.org/pypi/nota

-* 0.6.0 - improve command arguments, esp. relating to searching and trash
+* 0.6.0: improve command arguments, esp. relating to searching and trash

-* 0.7.0 - add --book
+* 0.7.0: notes may be organized into books